 Persuasion Level Examples Weak "Send me offers and promotions from" "Please send special offers" Moderate "Sign me up!
-I'd like to receive promotional material from" Strong: Multiple approaches to persuade "What if I need to cancel?
+I'd like to receive promotional material from" "What if I need to cancel?
 We understand.
-So, we're proud to offer cancellation insurance just in case [] box offices don't ever allow refunds or exchanges, but since we're aware that bad weather, family emergencies and the like can arise that may prevent you from attending a show as planned you can get it from us for an additional \$20.00 per ticket.
-Then we'll give you a full refund of the ticket cost (less the insurance and service fees), as long as we receive your tickets in our office at least two business days prior to the performance.
-Sound good?"
-Strong: Low risk in accepting option Privacy &amp; Promotional Offers The privacy of our guests is our utmost concern.
-We will never sell or distribute your information.
-If you would like to receive special offers we promise to never send more than 1 email per month.
+So, we're proud to offer cancellation just in case [] box offices don't ever allow refunds exchanges, but since we're aware that bad weather, emergencies and the like can arise that may prevent attending a show as planned you can get it from us for additional \$20.00 per ticket.
+Then we'll give you a full refund of the ticket cost (le insurance and service fees), as long as we receive you our office at least two business days prior to the pery Sound good?"
+Strong: Low risk in accepting option 1 , , ,